Elementary Presentations Educates Grades 2-5th

 The 35 – 40 minute LIVE interactive presentation is best held in a smaller group setting, with less than 100 students per session and a small group classroom is preferred.
 The students that have been a part of our presentations enter singing and smiling as our intro music is playing, they are attentive and engaged throughout, and leave with giving hugs to the presenters as they open up about their feelings and leave with some pretty fun giveaways!!

+- Part IV: Assertiveness, Putting it All Together.
 In this presentation, the connections that students have made regarding the relationship between thoughts, emotions, and behavior will be evident to teach an extremely important skill—assertiveness.
 In this presentation, students will learn not only about assertiveness, but also how to use proper assertiveness to speak up for themselves and others.
 This presentation will also promote a beginner’s level to being able to empathize and understand other students’ behavior.
+Format is activity based.

 Click here for more information about Connect & Rebuild and email LRJ today at, TeamLRJ@LRJfoundation.com